unicef/publicgoods-toolkit/adoptability.md

    project's development community?

-The sections that follow form a kind of checklist that you can use to evaluating an open source product for adoption as a DPG.
+The sections that follow form a kind of checklist that you can use to evaluating an open-source product for adoption as a DPG.
 Each item in the checklist involves one or more of the above perspectives.

 Throughout this module we will sometimes use the word "product" and